TnTech-ECE/CapstoneStarterRepo/README.md

 ### Team

-Michael West: In charge of organization and communication as well as the UI subsystem Andrei Matei: In charge of voice activation detection subsystem Raymond Mule: In charge of wireless communication subsystem Russel Gadd: In charge of power subsystem
+Michael West: In charge of organization and communication as well as the UI subsystem Andrei Matei: In charge of the voice activation detection subsystem Raymond Mule: In charge of the wireless communication subsystem Russel Gadd: In charge of the power subsystem
 Logan Newport: In charge of programming the algorithm, as well as the computing subsystem in general

 ### Faculty Supervisor

 The faculty supervisor for this project is Jesse Roberts.

 ### Stakeholders

-DARPA
+The biggest stakeholder for this project is DARPA, as it is their challenge.

 ### Recognitions

-As a team, we have had multiple inspirational conversations with multiple figures including Dr. Ali Alouani, Dr. B, and Mr. Jesse Roberts.
+As a team, we have had multiple inspirational conversations with multiple figures including Dr. Ali Alouani, Dr. B, and Dr. Jesse Roberts.

 ## Repo Organization